YAML introduction

 What is the YAML media type?

-media or MIME types exist in request headers with Content-Type and accept during data transfer between systems.
+Media or MIME types are present in request headers with Content-Type and Accept during data transfer between systems.

 According to IANA , there is no official MIME type for YAML document content.

-When yaml data transfers between client and server, Implementation vendors add MIME-type settings specified in requests and responses across the internet.
-Generally, we can use the MIME format type - text/yaml.
+During the transfer of YAML data between a client and a server, implementation vendors include MIME type settings specified in requests and responses over the internet.
+The commonly used MIME format type for YAML is text/yaml.

 Content-Type and accept headers in a request object are specified with this format.